VaspulaVijayaLakshmi/graphs/README.md

 Digjstra works on monotonous graphs.
 That is  -ve or +ve edges
-or graph with No negative edges.
+or graph with No negative cycles.

+I.e,
+DIJSTRA works on negative edges only if its DAG.

 If we are sure there wont be negative graph cycle then dont use Dikjsstra at all